-The term basic color is mostly used in connection with the Pantone Matching System.
-The Pantone colors – since 2014 a total of 1755 colors – are mixed from 18 PANTONE basic colors in different mixing ratios.
-The 14 original basic colors had a four color extension after the abolition of PANTONE GOE.
-These four new basic colors are PANTONE colors themselves, but are just as well used for mixing other PANTONE colors.
+The term basic colour is mostly used in connection with the Pantone Matching System.
+The Pantone colours – since 2014 a total of 1755 colours – are mixed from 18 PANTONE basic colours in different mixing ratios.
+The 14 original basic colours had a four colour extension after the abolition of PANTONE GOE.
+These four new basic colours are PANTONE colours themselves, but are just as well used for mixing other PANTONE colours.

 HKS is a German color system, which was developed by the companies Horstmann-Steinberg, Kast + Ehinger and H. Schmincke and Co., hence the name: HKS.
 It is quite common in Germany, but plays nor role internationally and is increasingly driven by Pantone color as a global system to the brink.

 HKS is available in four different color guides:

 The original 88 colors were a few years ago expanded with the new HKS 3000+ color fan to 3520 colors that do not really have different colors as opposed to Pantone, but have more shades through overprinting the actual colors with black.
 By doing so, 39 shades per color are generated.

 Pantone is the creator of the Pantone Matching System and Pantone Plus Series, worldwide color systems for spot colors that have widespread use in graphics and printing industry, but also in the field of plastics and textile.
 The “Pantone Matching System” has been renamed “Pantone Plus Series” in 2010.

 The Pantone Plus Series includes since 2014 1755 “Pantone +” colors, mixed from 18 basic colors.

 In printing and proofing area following variants are important: